Celebrating 20 years of helping the WHV community!

 By most definitions of the word, I am a francophile.
 I love the language and have enjoyed living in France and learning more about its culture.
 But nowhere is perfect and France is no exception, so let’s explore some things that I dislike about living here (in no specific order).

 At least in the Paris region, many dog owners do not pick up after their dog.
 As a proud dog owner myself, I find this behaviour to be very inconsiderate.
-Luckily I think I’ve only stepped in crottes de chien once or twice in the last 13 months.
+Luckily I think I’ve only stepped in crottes de chien once or twice in the last couple of years.

-Smoking is not stigmatized in France like it is in North America.
+Smoking and vaping are not stigmatized in France like they are in North America.
 It is a way for colleagues to bond, parents to de-stress, and youth to look cool.
 When there are more smokers, there is bound to be more smoke on the sidewalks.
 And that isn’t ideal for children, sensitive populations, and people who just don’t like the smell.

 France seems to love making strangers sit face to face in public transportation by arranging seats in that way.
 Whether it’s in the metro, the commuter train, or the bus, you are very likely to find yourself sitting closely across someone at some point, both of you awkwardly trying to not accidentally make eye contact with each other (or just pretending to sleep).
+The layout also leaves very little room for people to stand during rush hour.
 Why, France, why?

 8. Chaos in supermarkets